Telegram vs. WeChat: The Battle of the Super Apps

 What’s Next?

-- Add the app URL via @BotFather.
+- Connect your app to telegram via @BotFather.

-- Test in real-world conditions.
+- Debug and test in real-world conditions.

 - Gather user feedback and iterate.